YoloNomy/YoloNomy.github.io/_thermo/statistical/entropy-max.md

 &= Nln(N) - \sum_i p_i N \ln(p_iN)\\
 & =  Nln(N) - \sum_i p_i N(\ln(p_i)+ \ln(N))\\
 &= Nln(N) - \sum_i N p_i\ln(p_i)+ \sum_i N p_i\ln(N))\\
-&= Nln(N) - \sum_i N p_i\ln(p_i) - N\ln(N))\\
+&= Nln(N) - \sum_i N p_i\ln(p_i) - N\ln(N)\\
 & = N S
 \end{aligned}
 $$
 </details>

+From the previous expression, we understand that maximizing $C^n_N$ is equivalent to maximizing $S$ (as $N$ is fixed).
+Following our discussion of the [previous lecture](../entropy), doing so with the additional constraint that $\langle E \rangle$ is known is a powerful inference tool which will allow us to get the probability of each microstate $p_i$ while being fair and accounting for what we don't know.
+Thanks to our previous derivation, we also see that, since $S$ is proportional to $C^n_N$, doing so will give us the most probable particle configurations within the box associated to the most probable $n_i$ combinations amongst the $N$ possible macrostates.

 ## Maximizing the entropy

-From the previous expression, we understand that maximizing $C^n_N$ is equivalent to maximizing $S$ (as $N$ is fixed).
-This will give us the most probable particle configurations within the box associated to the most probable $n_i$ combinations amongst the $N$ possible macrostates.
-As all this is very abstract, let us rephrase again exactly what we are doing here.
-You are having a gas and say that you are measuring one way or another that its mean energy is $\langle E\rangle$.
-Then you are thinking of the gas as made of particles, and you consider what are the most probable ways that these particles are arranged within the box.
-Particle configurations are classified by their energy $E_i$ and a number of corresponding configurations $n_i$ leading to this energy.
-Now in order to find the probability $p_i$, we will maximize the entropy, under constraints.

-We will now do the entropy maximization using the so-called **Lagrange multipliers** and asking for the following constraints:
+We will now do the entropy maximization in order to find the probability of each microstates $p_i$.
+For this, we will not need anything else than the defintion of the entropy (the previous combinatorics was just here to give us some intuition).
+To maximizes $S$, we use the so-called technique of **Lagrange multipliers** and force on the maximisation the following constraints:

 $$
 \begin{cases}